raystack/meteor/plugins/extractors/bigquery/README.md

 ### *Notes*

-Leaving `credentials_json` blank will default to [Google's default authentication](https://cloud.google.com/docs/authentication/production#automatically).
+- Leaving `credentials_json` blank will default to [Google's default authentication](https://cloud.google.com/docs/authentication/production#automatically).
 It is recommended if Meteor instance runs inside the same Google Cloud environment as the BigQuery project.
+- Service account needs to have `bigquery.privateLogsViewer` role to be able to collect bigquery audit logs

 ## Outputs